tracespace/gerber-to-svg/packages/gerber-parser/API.md

 ### line

-`parser.line` indicated the current line of the gerber file that the parser is processing at any given moment.
-After parsing is done, it will indicate how many lines the file contained.
+`parser.line` indicates the current line of the gerber file that the parser is processing at any given moment.
+After parsing is done, it will indicate one less than the number of lines the file contained (`parser.line` starts at 0).

 ## events